A SHORT HISTORY OF ENGLAND

 The Conservatives also sold council houses cheaply and the number of council houses fell significantly.
 The government also privatized industries.
 British Aerospace and Cable and Wireless were sold in 1981.
 Then in 1982-83 the National Freight Corporation and Associated Business Ports were sold.
 British gas was sold in 1986.
 British telecom was sold in 1984.
 British gas was sold in 1986.

 A showdown between the government and the trade unions took place with the 1984-85 coal strike.
 The National Coal Board announced the closure of certain collieries.
 Some Yorkshire coal miners went on strike in March 1984.
-However the miner's trade union leader, Arthur Scargill, refused to call a national ballot to decide if all miners should go on strike.
+However the miner's trade union leader, refused to call a national ballot to decide if all miners should go on strike.
 Instead it was left to each region to decide.

 That was a fatal mistake because miners in Nottinghamshire (who were much less likely to lose their jobs) stayed at work.
 As long as some miners kept working the strike could not succeed.

 Furthermore the government was in a strong position.
 For one thing they had stockpiled coal.
 For another generating stations that usually burned coal could burn a mixture of coal and oil.
 Also striking miners could not claim welfare benefits.
 So all the government had to do was wait until poverty forced the strikers back to work.

 The miners strike began to crumble in November 1984 as miners drifted back to work.
 By January more than half of all strikers had returned to work and the strike ended in March 1985.